grafana/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 - **Horizontal -** Gauges display top to bottom.
 - **Vertical -** Gauges display left to right.

+### Show threshold labels

-- **Show threshold labels -** Controls if threshold values are shown.
+Controls if threshold values are shown.

+### Show threshold markers

-- **Show threshold markers -** Controls if a threshold band is shown outside the inner gauge value band.
+Controls if a threshold band is shown outside the inner gauge value band.

 ### Min width